-Date Published: June 2018
+Date Published: July 2019

-If the project applicant does not submit the individual renewal projects associated with the consolidated project and the CoC does not rank the individual renewal projects, HUD will not be able to review the individual projects if the consolidated application is determined invalid which means the project applicant will lose funding and the CoC will lose Annual Renewal Demand (ARD).
+If the project applicant does not submit the individual renewal projects associated with the consolidation project and the CoC does not rank the individual renewal projects, HUD will not be able to review the individual projects if the consolidation application is determined invalid which means the project applicant will lose funding and the CoC will lose Annual Renewal Demand (ARD).
 However, as with any project application ranked in Tier 2, HUD will apply the Tier 2 project application scoring to determine if HUD will select and conditionally award Tier 2 projects.